Zagreb Funicular: History

 In 1969 operation of the funicular was suspended due to security reasons: its systems were worn out.
-The renovation works have lasted for four and half years.
-The funicular was put back in operation on July 26, 1974.
+Repairs lasted four and half years, and it was put back in operation on July 26, 1974.

 Having in mind that it kept its original shape, constructional and most of the technical properties, it was given legal protection as a monument of culture.

+On 20 January 2025 the funicular was closed down for operation until March 2026 for complete overhaul that includes track replacement with anti-vibration padding, installation of a new three-phase electric motor, hauling rope replacement, new air-conditioned cabins, disabled access to both stations and cabins as well as HVAC system improvements on both stations.

 Technical characteristics

 The funicular has two cars for 28 passengers each (16 seated and 12 standing places).
 It runs at a speed of 1.5 m/s, requiring 64 seconds to cross the distance.
 Its rides are scheduled every 10 minutes every day from 6:30 to 24:00.